infraguys/genesis_oidc_ui/docs/overview.md

 - `npm run build` — build the production bundle.
 - `npm run preview` — preview the built application.
 - `npm run lint` — run ESLint checks.

+## Development server proxy

+During local development, the Vite dev server is configured to proxy backend requests.

+- All HTTP requests starting with the `/genesis` path prefix are forwarded to `http://127.0.0.1:11010`.
+- The `/genesis` prefix is stripped before the request is sent to the backend.
+  - Example: `/genesis/api/health` -> `http://127.0.0.1:11010/api/health`.
+- This proxy configuration is applied only when running the dev server via `npm run dev`.

+The proxy is configured in the `vite.config.ts` file.

 ## Linting